The world of work is changing.

 Increased automation, workplace diversity, an ageing population and the rise of the freelance economy have all had profound effects on how we work.
 With our workplaces changing rapidly (it’s estimated that most students who began school last year will work in roles that don’t even exist yet) how can we be sure that we’re prepared?

 That’s was the problem tackled by participants at the G20 Young Entrepreneurs Alliance (G20YEA) roundtable in Sydney recently.
 Managed by the Foundation for Young Australians (FYA) the purpose of the G20YEA is to identify current issues that need to be addressed by governments across the world.
 Made up of a 500,000 strong network of young entrepreneurs around the world, the G20YEA aims to drive economic renewal, job creation, innovation and social change.

-Devika’s Ken attended the education regroup at the recent Sydney roundtable.
+Devika’s Ken Kencevski attended the education regroup at the recent Sydney roundtable.
 Aware of the changing face of education, Ken and the team looked into how private learning enterprises can assist in preparing students for the jobs of tomorrow.
-In the next 20 years the skills that jobs will require are likely to be vastly different from today, with an overwhelming demand for STEM skills expected.
-Everyone from primary schools through to tertiary educators are adapting to the changing workplace too slowly, tending to focus on traditional teaching methods and skills.
-In an increasingly tech-heavy world you can see how this approach to education could be unhelpful.
+In the next 20 years, the skills that jobs will require are likely to be vastly different from today, with an overwhelming demand for STEM skills expected.
+Everyone from primary schools through to tertiary educators is adapting to the changing workplace too slowly, tending to focus on traditional teaching methods and skills.
+In an increasingly tech-heavy world, you can see how this approach to education could be unhelpful.